dkt26111/Grafana-MySQL_Docker-Compose/README.md

 grafana               /run.sh                       Up             0.0.0.0:3000->3000/tcp
 grafana-hacopy_db_1   docker-entrypoint.sh mysqld   Up (healthy)   3306/tcp
 ```
+If MySQL turns out to be _unhealthy_ Grafana container will not start.

 Grafana container starts only after the MySQL container becomes Ready, and Healthy.
 Now, Grafana is ready at [http://localhost:3000](http://localhost:3000) :+1: